Course Outline

 Format:

-Building on Task 1 and Task 2, the goal of Task 3 is to fully develop an innovative, ethical intervention plan to address your chosen social cause.
+Building on Task 1 and Task 2, the goal of Task 3 is to fully develop an innovative, ethical intervention plan to address your social cause.

 Criteria: